pandaproject/panda/docs/local_development.rst

 Running Python unit tests
 =========================

-To run the unit tests start Solr and execute the test runner, like so:
+To run the unit tests, start Solr and execute the test runner, like so:

 .. code-block:: bash